apache/sedona/docs/tutorial/rdd.md

 ### Query center geometry

-Besides the Point type, GeoSpark KNN query center can be Polygon and LineString.
+Besides the Point type, Sedona KNN query center can be Polygon and LineString.

 To learn how to create Polygon and LineString object, see [Range query window](#range-query-window).